six2dez/reconftw/README.md

-DEEP_LIMIT=500 # First limit to not run unless you run DEEP DEEP_LIMIT2=1500 # Second limit to not run unless you run DEEP DIFF=false # Diff function, run every module over an already scanned target, printing only new findings (but save everything) REMOVETMP=true # Delete temporary files after execution (to free up space) REMOVELOG=false # Delete logs after execution PROXY=false # Send to proxy the websites found SENDZIPNOTIFY=false # Send to zip the results (over notify)
+DEEP_LIMIT=500 # First limit to not run unless you run DEEP DEEP_LIMIT2=1500 # Second limit to not run unless you run DEEP DIFF=false # Diff function, run every module over an already scanned target, printing only new findings (but save everything) REMOVETMP=false # Delete temporary files after execution (to free up space) REMOVELOG=false # Delete logs after execution PROXY=false # Send to proxy the websites found SENDZIPNOTIFY=false # Send to zip the results (over notify)